-Glavlit was active in cultural censorship throughout the whole soviet era in Lithuania.
+Glavlit was active in cultural censorship throughout the whole Soviet era in Lithuania.
 Between 1944 and 1951, around 600,000 publications are estimated to have been destroyed in Lithuania.

-As has already been mentioned, the Soviet Government in Lithuania was very active in the fight against the cultural heritage of Christianity.
+As has already been mentioned, the Soviet government in Lithuania was very active in the fight against the cultural heritage of Christianity.
 As part of this fight, Lithuanian underground dissidents continued to propagate and develop Christian culture.
 For instance, the Catholic underground Samizdat press was extensive, while the Lithuanian anti-communist underground network of illegal dissemination and printing was particularly strong following the year 1972.

 Soviet institution established in 1922 under the name "Main Administration for Literary and Publishing Affairs under the People's Commissariat of Education of the RSFSR (Главное управление по делам литературы и издательств при Наркомате просвещения РСФСР)".

-The 1936 Soviet Constitution declared the military service as a "holy duty" for all male Soviet citizens.
+The 1936 Soviet Constitution declared the military service a "holy duty" for all male Soviet citizens.
 The 1939 service law was promulgated with a lowered draft age of 19 years.
-The Red Army adopted a full-cadre structure in the 1930s.
+The Red Army adopted a full-cadre structure in the 1930’s.
 During World War II, all healthy men between the ages of 18 and 51 were subject to mobilisation.
 The post-World War II demobilisation of the Soviet Armed Forces was completed in 1948.
 According to the 1949 service law, members of the ground forces had to serve for three years, while members of the navy had to serve for four years.
 In the late Soviet era, able-bodied males had to serve in the army for two years and enter military service at age 18 – some exceptions were made if they continued their education.

 The forced mobilisation of men into the Soviet Red Army between August 1944 and May 1945 became an integral part of the Soviet terror against the Lithuanian population.
-Lithuanian society saw and treated the soviets as occupying forces and invaders.
+Lithuanian society saw and treated the Soviets as an occupying force and as invaders.
 Therefore, the vast majority of men who were drafted were reluctant to enlist and many of them went into temporary hiding.
 Nobody wanted to sacrifice their life or health for the interests of the USSR — not only a different state but also the enemy of Lithuania.
-This view was diametrically opposed to the predominant public opinion in some other countries which saw the Soviet Union and the Red Army as liberators from Nazism.
+This view was diametrically opposed to the predominant public opinion in some other countries, which saw the Soviet Union and the Red Army as liberators from Nazism.
 In Lithuania, they were treated not as liberators but as invaders.
 By and large, the Red Army found no support in the territory of Lithuania.

-Very few Lithuanian men responded to the first calls to serve in the Soviet Army, which led to reprisals and terror in retaliation.
-On 1 January 1945, 58,620 men hid from the mobilisation efforts in the territory of Lithuania.
+Very few Lithuanian men responded to the first calls to serve in the Soviet Army, which led to reprisals and terror in retaliation against the Lithuanian population.
+On January 1, 1945, 58,620 men hid from the mobilisation efforts in the territory of Lithuania.
 The mobilisation boycott also strengthened the Lithuanian armed anti-Soviet resistance movement.
-On 12 December 1944, the Bureau of the Central Committee of the Lithuanian Communist Party adopted a resolution on the fight against deserters and those avoiding mobilisation into the Red Army.
-Order 064 of the USSR People’s Commissioner specified that any man found avoiding mobilisation during the search of homesteads was to be detained and immediately delivered to the draft bureaus.
+On December 12, 1944, the Bureau of the Central Committee of the Lithuanian Communist Party adopted a resolution on the fight against deserters and those avoiding mobilisation into the Red Army.
+Order No. 064 of the USSR People’s Commissioner specified that any man found avoiding mobilisation during the search of homesteads was to be detained and immediately delivered to the draft bureaus.

 At the end of 1947, 60,000 demobilised soldiers returned to Lithuania from the Soviet-German war.
-Lithuanian soldiers suffered big casualties and many soldiers were scarred for the rest of their lives; on 1 January 1947, there were more than 5,000 disabled soldiers in Lithuania.
+Lithuanian soldiers suffered massive casualties and many soldiers were scarred for the rest of their lives; on January 1, 1947, there were more than 5,000 disabled soldiers in Lithuania.
 Most of the men demobilised after the war, with some exceptions, remained loyal to the regime and helped establish the communist dictatorship and strengthen Soviet rule in occupied Lithuania.
 The Soviet authorities rewarded some of them with leading positions in various Soviet institutions, granted allowances to their families, and tried to enrol as many of them as possible into the Communist Party.
 A new forced universal mobilisation into the Soviet Army was announced in 1950.
 The punishment for avoiding mobilisation was imprisonment or deportation to the Gulags.

 Arvydas Anušauskas, Lietuvių tautos sovietinis naikinimas 1940–1958 metais, Vilnius: Mintis, 1996.